LearnersGuild/learning-os/blueprint/foundations/README.md

   - Don’t demand that people be good.
 Assume they are, and create rules of engagement and a culture that organically bring the best OUT of people."
   - While we're at it, also trust the learning facilitator, and the practitioner

-## Maximize autonomy
+## Enable self-organization

 Humans are motivated most strongly by the need for autonomy, growth, and purpose.
-Autonomy means that one can and does set one's own rules, and can choose for oneself the norms one will respect and what has value.
+Autonomy means that one can and does set one's own rules, and can choose for oneself the norms one will respect and what has value

+- Maximize autonomy, personal agency and responsibility
+  - Maximize learners capacity to participate in shaping their experience
+  - Learners should decide when, where and how they learn, and what they are learning
+  - Authorship of the education falls on the learner
+  - Community should be largely self-organizing
 - We are not the learners' parents.
 Resist the parental approach to education.
   - We are a kitchen, not a restaurant.
 Resist the "education as a service" orientation.
-  - Maximize personal agency and responsibility
-    - Maximize learners capacity to participate in shaping their experience
-    - Learners should decide when, where and how they learn, and what they are learning
-    - Authorship of the education falls on the learner
-    - Community should be largely self-organizing
   - No coercion
     - Resist the urge to coerce, direct, manipulate, force, reward & punish
     - No required curriculum, mandates or forced support